Learn about the common herbs used in Caribbean cuisine to give this land an irresistible attraction and their incredible food flavor.

-According to Linda Claire, GrowHerbsGarden.com owner, and an herbal expert, you should chew Culantro after every meal.
+According to Linda Claire, an herbal expert, you should chew Culantro after every meal.

 Why?
 Culantro helps you eliminate the residual sulfur compound in your mouth – the leading cause of bad breath.

-Besides, Culantro enables you to reduce the daily intake of glucose, treat asthma, reduce pain, eliminate poisoning, etc.
+Besides, Culantro enables you to reduce the daily glucose intake, treat asthma, reduce pain, eliminate poisoning, etc.

 Culantro is an aromatic herb and flavor similar to cilantro

-Another of the common herbs used in the Caribbean is Thyme.
+Another common Caribbean herb used in the Caribbean is Thyme.

 For professional chefs, especially Western cuisine lovers, the Thyme concept is no longer strange.